school510587/BrlIMEHelper/readme.md

 If checked, all keys, except the braille keys, are ignored during braille keyboard simulation in IME alphanumeric input mode.

 #### Keyboard Mapping

-The option corresponds to the configuration of keyboard layout in IME native input mode.
+The option corresponds to the configuration of keyboard layout in IME native input conversion mode.

 #### Allow dot-by-dot braille input via numpad during braille keyboard simulation
 If checked, the user can input braille cells dot by dot via the numpad with Num Lock on.